scylladb/scylla-monitoring/docs/source/updating_dashboard.rst

 `generate-dashboards.sh` wrapper.

-When you're done changing an existing dashboard template, run the `generate-dashboards.sh` with the current version, this will replace your existing dashboards.
+When you're done changing an existing dashboard template, run the `generate-dashboards.sh` with the current version, to replace your existing dashboards.

-For example, if you are changing a dashboard in Scylla Enterprise version 2018.1 run:
+For example, if you are changing a dashboard in Scylla Enterprise version 2020.1 run:

-``.\generate-dashboards.sh -v 2018.1``
+``.\generate-dashboards.sh -v 2020.1``

 .. note::  generate-dashboards.sh will update the dashboards in place, no need for a restart for the changes to take effect, just refresh the dashboard.